 The further you are from this infrastructure the less support is given by council for higher density development.

 The thumb rule is being about 800m or walking distance from such infrastructure.

 When developing the land one has to allow for more than just the building footprint.
-We have to provide private and secluded open spaces, garden area, parking for each dwelling, driveways with turning circles to name few.
+We have to provide private and secluded open spaces, garden area, parking for each dwelling, driveways with turning circles to name few for each dwelling- even the existing house if retained.
 These items take up a significant portion of the developable land.

 The zoning of the property plays a key role on yield.

-For example a 711sqm block in a Residential Growth Zone was approved for 5 units The same sized block in a General Residential zone was approved for only three units!
+For example on a 711sqm block in a Residential Growth Zone we obtained planning approval for 5 units The same sized block in a General Residential Zone was approved for only three units!